marcuswestby/Stroke_Report/README.md

 # Building and running the Docker Image

 - navigate to the following link to pull the docker image <https://hub.docker.com/repository/docker/michelastephens/project_image>
-- type "docker build -t michelastephens/project_image bash" in the terminal to build the docker image.
+- type "docker build -t michelastephens/project_image bash" in the terminal to build the docker image
-- type "docker run -it michelastephens/project_image bash"
+- type "docker run -it michelastephens/project_image bash" in the terminal
+- while in the container, type "make" to build the report

 # Automated version of the image

-- type "make report/StrokeReport_Final.html" for an automated report build
+- for an automatically generated report, type "make report/StrokeReport_Final.html" in the terminal